Bilingual Reading Speed Comparison Calculator

 Enter your reading speed for Language A

-Input your words per minute (WPM) for the first language you wish to compare.
-This might be your native tongue or a dominant second language.
+Input your words per minute (WPM) for the first language you wish to compare (typically your primary or native language).

 2. 2